locate the telephone wall socket in your home

 If the connection light and DSL light on the top of the NCD do not turn solid blue after 15 minutes and you have tried to connect this on ALL phone wall sockets in your home, please contact our support team for further troubleshooting.

-connect your modem/router to the nbn™ Connection Device (NCD)
+connect your MATE modem/router to the nbn™ Connection Device (NCD)

-Plug the other end into the WAN port on your modem/router.
-This may also be labelled as INTERNET or WAN/LAN.
-The Ethernet cable is larger than a telephone cable.
-DO NOT use the telephone cable to plug in your modem/router to the nbn™ Connection Device (NCD).
+Plug the other end into the BLUE WAN port on your MATE modem/router.
+The included YELLOW Ethernet cable is larger than the grey telephone cable.
+DO NOT use the grey telephone cable to plug in your MATE modem/router to the nbn™ Connection Device (NCD).

 The setup should look like the below image once completed.